sLaNGjI/wp-missed-schedule/readme.txt

  * Branche 2014 Build 2017-05-31 Reloaded 2017-10-30
  * Release 2014 Version 1231 Revision 2017 Update 5
  * Work with all WordPress Versions from 2.1+ to 4.8+
- * Full Support and Compatibility for WordPress 2.1+ - 4.8+
+ * Full Support and Compatibility for WordPress 2.1+ - 4.9+
+ * Preemptive Support for WordPress 5.0-alpha
  * Preemptive Support for WordPress 4.9-RC
  * Preemptive Support for WordPress 4.9-beta
  * Preemptive Support for WordPress 4.9-alpha